Reuxbite/Project-Nirv/src/content/blog/chicken-egg-consulting-report.md

 - Long-term profitability: Uber remained unprofitable in most markets through 2018, despite billions in revenue [11]

 **Unit economics trajectory:**
-- Year 1–3: Negative contribution margin (subsidy-funded)
+- Year 1-3: Negative contribution margin (subsidy-funded)
-- Year 4–6: Margin improves to 5–10% as repeat usage increases
+- Year 4-6: Margin improves to 5-10% as repeat usage increases
-- Year 7+: Margin reaches 15–20% in mature, high-density markets only
+- Year 7+: Margin reaches 15-20% in mature, high-density markets only

-**Key insight:** Uber's success was **not driven by superior execution or innovation**; it was driven by **access to unlimited cheap capital** in a favorable venture environment (2010–2015).
-This subsidized away the chicken-and-egg problem by making participation attractive on day one.
+**Key insight:** Uber's success wasn't about being smarter or better - it was about **having access to unlimited cheap capital** in a favorable venture environment (2010-2015).
+They literally bought away the chicken-and-egg problem by making it attractive for everyone to join from day one.

 **Strategic lesson:** Capital-intensive cold start is only viable for platforms with access to multi-billion-dollar funding.
 Without it, you will be outcompeted by better-capitalized rivals.

-**Sources:** [15][8][11][7]

 ### 3.3 DoorDash: Unit Economics of Density-Dependent Growth